romaniso/IRI-Video/README.md

 ### React Player

-Developing Gallery Section, I encoutered the following issue: not to overload the size of this project, I needed to omit uploading entire video files for creating a video gallery, so I decided to use external references to the video-maker's YouYube channel.
+Developing Gallery Section, I encountered the following issue: not to overload the size of this project, I needed to omit uploading entire video files for creating a video gallery, so I decided to use external references to the video-maker's YouYube channel.
 I discovered **React Player** library that helped me to implement this plan and to style video controls, size of each video, etc. Also, I used it while creating VideoCarousel Component.

 ---